pasrom/FHV-Latex/README.md

 You can define here

- 1. The mode of the layout can be spezified with`\def\mode{x}`.
+ 1. The mode of the layout can be spezified with`\def\FHVmode{x}`.
 Where following arguments are working:

 	 `1`: **documentation**, e.g.: a documentation for a project done in a course